QwenLM/Qwen2.5/docs/source/quantization/gguf.rst

    python convert-hf-to-gguf.py ${quant_path} --outfile models/7B/qwen2-7b-instruct-fp16-awq.gguf

-In this way, you can apply the AWQ scales to your quantized models in GGUF formats, which helps improving the model quality.
+In this way, you can apply the AWQ scales to your quantized models in GGUF formats, which helps improve the model quality.

 We usually quantize the fp16 model to 2, 3, 4, 5, 6, and 8-bit models.
 To perform different low-bit quantization, just replace the quantization